Who is covered?

 If International SOS is not contacted prior to medical treatment being accessed and the treatment is found to be inconsistent with the medical condition or that the cost of the treatment is in excess of what International SOS would have negotiated with service providers, you will be responsible for the cost of the treatment or a minimum co-payment of 20%, whichever is applicable.
 All claims will be assessed in terms of the Scheme rules and International SOS protocols.

 To access treatment while travelling call +27 11 541 1225.

-Members who are registered for chronic medication and travelling outside the borders of South Africa can apply for an extended supply of chronic medication of not more than three months.
+Members who are registered for chronic medication and travelling outside the borders of South Africa can apply for an extended supply of chronic medication of not more than five months.

 Claims paid by you must be submitted with the following documentation:

 - Copy of identity document of the member and the patient